 The license server coordinates the views of license use maintained locally in every instance.
 The license server is not an InterSystems IRIS process; it is unaffected if an InterSystems IRIS instance shuts down.
 One license server can handle multiple instances.
 Therefore, you need at most one per host regardless of how many InterSystems IRIS instances run on a host.
 However, each InterSystems IRIS instance must have a local copy of the authorizing license key file installed.

 If you run InterSystems IRIS servers on multiple hosts, you can configure more than one license server to provide redundancy.
 The license software selects one of the license servers to be the active server.
 The other servers are available to take over should the active server fail.
-This is much less critical than with previous InterSystems IRIS releases because the instance can continue running with users logging in and out in the absence of the license server, and the license server continues running after shutdown when it is supporting more than one instance.
 When configuring license servers, decide which server or servers you want to host the license server.
 You can configure it to run on as many hosts as you want, but more than three is excessive.
 Since the license server is started by a running instance, it should be configured to run on systems where you expect an InterSystems IRIS instance to be running consistently.